 This clause provides for the procedure to be adopted while resolving any disputes arising out of employment between the employee and employer or management.
 It specifies how such disputes might be settled.
 Disputes can be settled either by going to the civil courts or by opting for a peaceful and less time-consuming method of dispute resolution like arbitration.

 Jurisdiction and governing laws

-So this blog will help the readers, entrepreneurs, startups to know the importance of properly negotiating and drafting an employment agreement.
+So this blog will help readers, entrepreneurs, and startups to know the importance of properly negotiating and drafting an employment agreement or Employee Contract.
 Hence it is important to consult a lawyer and more specifically a lawyer who has expertise in dealing with startup procedures i.e. a startup lawyer.
 A startup lawyer can help you in drafting a watertight employment agreement for startups.
 Further, he can ensure that all the required legal compliances with respect to startups have been adhered to.

 Such a startup lawyer can not only help you in drafting and vetting legal documents(contracts and agreements) but he can also be helpful in various stages like getting investors in your startups, startup finances, getting angel investors or angel investment companies providing angel capital or angel money, crowdfunding or other funding opportunities for startups.
 So if you are an entrepreneur with a startup plan, or an angel investor or funding investor looking to invest, then seeking the consultation of a Startup Lawyer who has all-around knowledge with respect to startups, is a must.